getsentry/sentry-docs/src/wizard/java/index.md

 }

 sentry {
-    // Generates a source bundle and uploads your source code to Sentry.
+    // Generates a JVM (Java, Kotlin, etc.) source bundle and uploads your source code to Sentry.
     // This enables source context, allowing you to see your source
     // code as part of your stack traces in Sentry. includeSourceContext = true